-One of the most often overlooked parenting challenges is when your adult children are still living at home with you.
+One of the most often overlooked parenting challenges is dealing with adult children still living at home with you.
 It may be that they went out into the world and came back (yo-yo kids) – sometimes with kids or spouses along for the ride.
 Or maybe they are the “failure to launch” kids who are still moping around playing video games and messing up the house long after the point you would like them to cut the apron strings and move out!

 It doesn’t matter much how they got there.
 The point is that your adult kids are THERE and they are likely driving you up the wall!
 Am I right??
 I’ve heard some real horror stories of kids being angry and abusive, stealing from their parents, expecting to be waited on hand and foot, or at least refusing to contribute to the chores and the family finances.